TheDeathlyCow/scorchful/wiki/docs/tags.md

 !!! warning
     This page reflects the latest set of tags available for Minecraft 1.21.1.
 Items documented here may not necessarily reflect what appears in an older version of Scorchful.
 Starting from Scorchful 0.15, removed options will be documented in [Removed Tags](#removed-tags).

+!!! info
+    Items marked with [DG] are data generated, and so their definitions are found in `src/main/generated/data/`.
+All other tags are defined in `src/main/resources/data/`.

 ## Armor Material Tags

 Location: `data/(scorchful|thermoo)/tags/armor_material`.